ARM-software/PAF/doc/index.rst

 its electro-magnetic emissions, because the power consumption (and EM emission) depends on the instruction being executed as well as the data manipulated by this instruction.
-By recording power trace of the system executing with different data, and analyzing their behvior with statistical analysis tools, he might be able to derive some useful information, if not directly a secret information.
+By recording power trace of the system executing with different data, and analyzing their behavior with statistical analysis tools, he might be able to derive some useful information, if not directly a secret information.
 Those type of attacks require manipulating a large amount of tabular recorded data, so PAF has not re-created the wheel and reuses a